 Make little buzzing critters from a toothbrush head and a vibrating motor.
 Can you make adaptations to your little critter to suit a particular environment, perhaps it needs wings to fly, big ears like the Jerboa Mouse or a trunk…..perhaps all three!

-Using copper tape and LEDs, children will make a complete circuit which will light up their own picture.
+Using copper tape and LEDs, children will make a complete circuit which will light up their own picture, see them in action here.

 ‘Motorised or Balloon Buggies’